pguerin3/cwmrc/README.md

 If you are using the native X11 drivers for your GPU, then it's possible you may encounter abnormal video.
 The same problems may not exist with the vendor supplied drivers.

 For the native X11 drivers, you may experience screen tearing and freezing for the Intel GPU that you're using.
-If so then try the following.
+If so, then try the following.

 Create the following file as the root user: /etc/X11/xorg.conf.d/20-intel.conf
 ```
 Section "Device"